 Board of Directors

-Hinu Smith, Vice-Chairperson
+Hinu Smith, Secretary

 As a former Legislative Representative for the Ho-Chunk Nation, Hinu (Helgesen) Smith was responsive to her constituency especially throughout the COVID-19 pandemic.
 Hinu was also responsible for updating existing and creating new Ho-Chunk Nation laws, codes, and ordinances.
 Smith drafted and was responsible for the codification of the Ho-Chunk Nation’s Underage Drinking code, Rules of the Road code, and Licensure code, as well as lead the effort on many other updates and collaborations, which was an ongoing effort.
 Smith lobbied at the state level on issues impacting Tribal membership and Nation sovereignty.
 She also supported federal level efforts that benefited the Nation.